Principal Investigator

 I am broadly interested in the assembly and evolution of microbial communities, mainly focusing on how microbial interactions impact the evolutionary and ecological dynamics of microbial communities.

 Ph.D.
-Biomedical Engineering, Duke University (2024)
+Environmental Science and Engineering, Tsinghua University (2024)

 PhD Students